Written by: Elizabeth Mashak

 These represent just a few of the unique gift ideas that can help brighten the days of those who may spend most of their time in darkness.
 And as an added bonus, here are a few more to add to the list:

 – spend a few days each week cooking their favorite meal

 – rent a movie or watch their favorite TV show together

 – hire someone to finally get started on those pesky home repairs

 – surprise them by paying a random bill one month (electric, cable, phone, etc.)

-For those that are terminally ill, these simple gift ideas will help them get through the holiday season with joy.
-And who knows: your gift might just give them a reason to continue living…just so they can look forward to another round of surprises next year.
+For those that are terminally ill, these simple gift ideas will help them get through another day with joy.
+And who knows: your gift might just give them a reason to continue living…just so they can look forward to another round of surprises that may keep on coming!